remix-run/react-router/packages/react-router/docs/guides/blocked-updates.md

 ### `PureComponent`

-React's `PureComponent` does not implement `shouldComponentUpdate`, but it takes a similar approach to preventing updates.
+React's `PureComponent` implements `shouldComponentUpdate` with a shallow prop and state comparison.
 When a "pure" component updates, it will do a shallow comparison of its current `props` and `state` to the next `props` and `state`.
 If the comparison does not detect any differences, the component will not update.
-Like with `shouldComponentUpdate`, that means that in order to force a "pure" component to update when the location changes, it needs to have a prop or state that has changed.
+That means that in order to force a "pure" component to update when the location changes, it needs to have a prop or state that has changed.

 ### The Solution